neilg63/astro-calc-api/README.md

 - it: 1 = show indian time units with progress since the start of the current day period, 0 = do not show indian time units
 - ph: 1 = show planetary phenomena for the referenced time unless it is shown inline with celestial body data, 0 = no extra phenomena unless eq == 4
 - hsys: Comma-separated list of house system letters or `all` for all systems, default W (whole house system)
+- ct: 0 = default.
+1 = show rise/set times for the selected bodies
+- mode: Alignment and refraction options for rise / set times.
+See notes below for all options.
 - aya: Comma-separated list of available ayanamshas (see below).
 These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng, ascendant or rectAscension values, which are always tropical (they may automatically applied in /positions)
 - retro: 1: show retrograde and peak stations of the main planets, 0: do not show planet stations